github/opensource.guide/getting-started/legal.md

 When you create a new project on GitHub, you are given the option to select a license.
 Including one of the above licenses will make your GitHub project open source.
 If you’d like to see other license options, check out [Choose a License](http://choosealicense.com) to find the right license for you.

-## Does my project need a contributor agreement in addition to its open source license?
+## Does my project need an additional contributor agreement?

 Probably not.
 For the vast majority of open source projects, an open source license implicitly serves as both the inbound (from contributors) and outbound (to other contributors and users) license.